Integrating with LDAP allows you to synchronize users between Buddy and your server.

 To configure LDAP integration:

-- Log in to your Buddy Enterprise instance as admin
+- Sign in to Buddy On-Premises as admin.

-- Go to the admin settings and switch to the LDAP tab
+- Go to the On-Premises Admin panel and switch to the LDAP tab.